Skip to main content

 Construction in New York doesn't stop when temperatures drop.
 From Buffalo's lake-effect snowstorms to Manhattan's wind tunnels between towers, New York's construction workers face some of the harshest winter conditions in the country.
 These conditions transform routine tasks into dangerous operations and create hazards that don't exist in warmer months.

 Understanding winter hazards—and your legal rights when they cause injury—is essential for every New York construction worker.
+Winter construction accidents typically result in settlements ranging from $350,000 to $2.8 million, with medical costs alone often exceeding $180,000 for hypothermia cases requiring intensive care.

 How Winter Changes Construction Hazards